superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 2. Clone the new repository to your local machine.
 3. Run `fly launch --no-deploy` from within the project source directory to create a new app and a `fly.toml` configuration file.
 4. Type `y` to when prompted to tweak settings and enter a name for the app.
 Adjust other settings, such as region, as needed.
 Then click **Confirm Settings**.
 5. Still in the project source directory, get a Fly API deploy token by running `fly tokens create deploy -x 999999h`.
-Copy the output.
+Copy the output, including the `FlyV1` and space at the beginning.
 6. Go to your newly-created repository on GitHub and select **Settings**.
 7. Under **Secrets and variables**, select **Actions**, and then create a new repository secret called `FLY_API_TOKEN` with the value of the token from step 5.
 8. Back in your project source directory, create `.github/workflows/fly.yml` with these contents: